pycassa/pycassa/doc/tutorial.rst

 indexes may be created and dropped using this class as well.

-Although most of SystemManager's methods may be used in a program, it is recommended use this manually using a tool like :ref:`pycassa-shell`.
-There is a :ref:`provided example <pycassa-shell-sys-man>` of this usage.
+Although most of SystemManager's methods may be used in a program, it is recommended that they be used manually with a tool like :ref:`pycassa-shell`.
+There is a
+:ref:`provided example <pycassa-shell-sys-man>` of this usage.